How we pay lifters

-- On the third business day of the month, we take each subscriber's fees for the previous month and split them up among the packages they use, also allocating a share to Tidelift.
+- On the third business day of the month, we run all the subscription fees for the preceding month through our algorithm to allocate the income by package they use.

-- We send each lifter's share to their account on our payment processing site (Hyperwallet).
+- Finally, we send each lifter's share of income to their virtual wallet via our payments partner.

 How we compute how much to pay

 For each package, we compute a share of subscription fees.
 There are three main factors in this computation:

 - Subscriber usage.
 Packages receive a share of fees only from those subscribers using the package.More subscribers using the package means more money!